ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D2-OopDesignReview+Implementation.md

 [TOC]

-## Announcements

-- Capstone projects
-  - Capstone teams, please post in the discussion forum:
-    - Team name
-    - Team members
-    - One sentence project description

-  - If you don't have a team yet, e-mail me and I'll match you up with a team.

-  - If your team doesn't have a project yet, drop in to my office hours so we can discuss possibilities.

-  - You will work on a project proposal for your client next week.
-    - For Programming teams, this is a proposal to a client (and me).

 ## Introduction

 Last time, we covered OO design concepts and learned to model an OO Design using a UML class diagram.